'I beat myself up' at bouncy castle death

-Bouncy castle trial: 'I beat myself up' over death, jury told
+Bouncy castle trial: 'I beat myself up' over death, funfair operator tells jury

 A funfair operator said she "beats herself up" for not foreseeing winds which blew a bouncy castle away, killing a girl.